our-never-ending-job/WFGY/EVIDENCE_TIMELINE.md

    when a core module, map, framework, or teaching surface became public

 2. **Public ecosystem milestones**
-   when an external project, survey, or tool publicly integrated, cited, or adapted WFGY
+   when an external project, survey, or tool publicly integrated, cited, adapted, or reused WFGY ideas

 3. **Packaging milestones**
    when WFGY itself became easier to audit, route, reuse, or evaluate from the outside